 - Still-serving Canadian Forces members can contact their Base Medical Officer.

-- RCMP personnel can self-refer by calling the OSI Clinic or contact the Health Services Office of the RCMP for a referral to the OSI Clinic.
+- RCMP personnel can contact the Health Services Office of the RCMP for a referral to the OSI Clinic.

 If you are in crisis or need immediate assistance for a mental health concern, please go to your nearest hospital emergency department.